doctrine/orm/docs/en/reference/annotations-reference.rst

 annotation is optional and only has meaning when used in conjunction with @Id.

+This annotation should not be used more than once.
+The last annotation encountered during metadata loading will override the identity generation type for the entire entity.
+Even if the last encounter is not used in conjuction with @Id.

 If this annotation is not specified with @Id the NONE strategy is used as default.